lops1234/fileSorter/README.md

 ### System Tray Features

-The application minimizes to the system tray when closed.
+The application minimizes to the system tray when closed, showing a blue folder icon with "T" for "Tags".
+The icon is created programmatically for optimal display quality.
 Right-click the tray icon to access:
 - Open Settings
 - Manage Tags
 - Exit

+**Note**: The tray icon appears whenever File Tagger is running and disappears when the application is closed.

 ## Troubleshooting